13 Best Hikes on the Oregon Coast

 The Oregon Dunes National Recreation Area encompasses one of the largest expanses of temperate coastal dunes in the world.
 The amount of sprawling sand throughout is simply stunning, and the landscape is constantly changing depending on which way the wind's blowing.

 The dunes are a hot spot for off-road vehicles and all-terrain vehicles.
 Several staging areas line the approximately 40-mile stretch of the national recreation area between Florence and Coos Bay.
-Because of this, finding a spot to hike without the noise of revving motors can be challenging.
-But the John Dellenback Trail, part of the Umpqua Dunes Area, offers a quiet place to enjoy the sand.
+This means revving engines are potential soundtracks to a hike unless you visit motor-free areas and trails.

 The route spans nearly three miles before reaching the beach.
-The shifting landscape doesn't allow for permanent trail markers along the way.
+The shifting landscape doesn't allow for traditional trail markers along the way, and instead, keep an eye out for posts buried in the sand.
 It's recommended to climb up the highest dune to gain some bearings upon starting the hike.
 Expect hot weather, no water, and slow-moving footsteps when navigating the sand.

-For those looking for an extended adventure, a state-spanning trail connects Oregon's entire coastline.
-One of the top hiking trails in Oregon, the Oregon Coast Trail spans 360-plus miles from Astoria to the north down to the California border.
+A state-spanning trail connects Oregon's entire coastline for those looking for an extended adventure.
+The Oregon Coast Trail (OCT) spans 360-plus miles from Astoria down to the California border.
 And while this might sound like a long beach walk, the route traverses several unique coastal landscapes, including 28 charming towns.

 However, most of the camping on the Oregon Coast Trail takes place slightly inland, typically at a state park.
 Every state park along the coast has hiker/biker campsites reserved for non-motorized travelers.
-These sites have a place to pitch a tent, and community picnic benches.
-Reservations are not necessary at hiker/biker sites.
+These sites have a place to pitch a tent and community picnic benches.
+Reservations are not required at hiker/biker sites.

 A complete thru-hike of the Oregon Coast Trail takes about four to six weeks.
 The trail is roughly divided into 10 sections, which can be tackled individually for those without a whole month to devote to hiking.
 Several online resources assist in logistics like campsites, re-supply locations, and gear lists.